ds21h/NetworkTest/README.md

 History

+Version 1.1 - 19-02-2025
+- Upgraded to jdk21
+- Uses latest versions of dependencies

 Version 1.0 - 06-10-2020
 - Supports data format 'text' and 'JSON'
 - Also supports data format 'image' for reply